ebd622/k8s-into/session_1.md

 The PODs can communicate to each other through this IP.
 But accessing other PODs using this internal IP address MAY not be a good idea as its subject to change when PODs are recreated.
 We will see better ways to establish connections between PODs.

+But how does it work when you have multiple nodes in a cluster?

 <img src="images/netw_2.PNG" width="80%">

 <img src="images/netw_3.PNG" width="80%">